(Accra, Elmina, Kumasi)

 After lunch, embark on an insightful city tour of Lome, a city where tradition and modernism overlap for the great delight of the visitor.
 Discover this metropolis with its Musee National, Place de I' Independence, fishing harbour, and the Grand Marche - the realm of the famous “Nana Benz “.
 Continue with a visit to the Art Street with its craft vendors, the Artisans' Village and climax the day at the Marche des Feticheurs (fetish market) - the heart of voodoo cult.

-Today will be a full day.
-You will drive today from Lome, Togo via Ouidah to Cotonou, Benin.
+Enjoy your drive today from Lome, Togo via Ouidah to Cotonou, Benin.
 Stop along the way for sights and tour.
 This drive will take approximately 3-4hrs.

 Today visit the cradle of African traditional Religion, Ouidah.
 Tour the temple dedicated to the sacred Python, which is believed to give vitality and protection; you will also visit the sacred forest which houses many shrines dedicated to various deities.
 Visit the historical Museum of Ouidah located in an old Portuguese fort built in 1721.
 This Museum portrays Benin's role in the Atlantic Slave Trade.
 Later visit the Port of No Return; a monument built by the Benin Government to commemorate the Africans that were taken from the Dahomey Empire during the Slave Trade.